-- 1 Either double-click the controller in the navigation tree, or right-click and select Configure in the list. - 2 Enter the Display Name. - 3 To add a control program to the list of possible .equipment files in i-Vu®, do one of the following:
+- In the i-Vu® navigation tree, locate the controller you want to associate the equipment or control program with.
+Either double-click the controller or right-click and select Configure. - 2 Enter the Name. - 3 To add a control program to the list of possible .equipment files in i-Vu®, do one of the following:

-If the control program is

-In the Control Program drop-down list a.
-Select the control program that you generated in EquipmentBuilder or Snap.
+If the control program is In the Control Program drop-down list Select the control program that you generated in EquipmentBuilder or Snap. b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type c.
+Click Save.

-b.
-Click Accept.

 Not in the Control Program drop-down list a.
-Click Add New.

-b.
-Browse to select the equipment file.

-c.
-Click Open .

-d.
-Click Continue.

-e.
-Click Close.

-f.
-Click Close again.
+Click Add New Equipment. b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type Click Add New and browse to select the control program. d.
+Click Continue . e.
+Click Save .